7Ragnarok7/DEDMAP/README.md

 ### Using the tool in Windows :-

 - Initially, Double-Click or launch the ***dedmap.bat*** once from a command-prompt for installing the requirements.
-- Subsequent to the above step, Lauch the tool using `dedmap` or `python dedmap` command from a command-prompt inside the dedmap root directory.
+- Subsequent to the above step, launch the tool using `dedmap` or `python dedmap` command from a command-prompt inside the dedmap root directory.

 ### Uninstallation :-
 - Follow the steps below